Western Canada’s largest distributor of Cornell pumps, parts and services.

 Chamco is proud to be the exclusive provider of engineered systems that utilize Cornell pumps and pump solutions in all of western Canada.
 When looking to build engineered systems that will exceed our client’s expectations and meet all of their needs it is important to use the best pumps available.
 Being able to utilize Cornell pumps in our engineered systems makes our pump solutions industry leaders.
 Being able to use the best available pumps from Cornell allows us to ensure our clients that we offer the best engineered systems available in all of western Canada.
 If you are looking for an engineered system that will surpass your expectations in durability, efficiency and performance, look no further than the Cornell engineered systems offered by Chamco.

-From 6 locations across western Canada, we are the exclusive suppliers and technicians for Sullair air compressors in the following areas:
+From 6 locations across Western Canada, we service the following areas:

 Fort St. James